maddox05/mirrify/onepager/docs/guide.md

 - **What they are**: Resources loaded from external domains (CDNs, third-party services, etc.)
 - **Example**: Loading `https://cdn.example.com/script.js` while on `maddox.page`
-- **Where they're stored**: In `output/https/` with subdirectories matching the original path structure
+- **Where they're stored**: In `https/...` with subdirectories matching the original path structure

 ## Using Mirrify Step-by-Step

-1. **Launch Mirrify** on the target website
+1. **Launch Mirrify** open the target website, click download, then refresh the page.
 2. **Browse the site** - click through pages, interact with elements
    - Mirrify captures all requests in the background
-3. **Download completes** when you've finished browsing or the site is fully traversed
+3. **Download completes** when you've finished browsing or the site is fully traversed.
+Click Stop Download.

 ## Creating Local Copies of Websites